jmarcelonunes/swapi-answers/README.md

 ## Running the tests

 There are 4 tests suites.
 Three of them are unit tests, they test methods and uses parse-mockDB to mock the database and test it.
 Finally, there is a test suite dedicated to integration testing, it uses the library supertest so it can check the functionalities of the RestAPI and it's routes.
-It is good to mention that the server will not be listening on port 3333 when the integration test execute.
+It is good to mention that the server will not be listening on any port when the integration test execute.
 To run the tests:
 ```
 npm test